The Phenomenology of Spirit: Structure

 Due to its obscure nature and the many works by Hegel that followed its publication, even the structure or core theme of the book itself remains contested.
 First, Hegel wrote the book under close time constraints with little chance for revision (individual chapters were sent to the publisher before others were written).
 Furthermore, according to some readers, Hegel may have changed his conception of the project over the course of the writing.
-Secondly, the book abounds with both highly technical argument in philosophical language, and concrete examples, either imaginary or historical, of developments by people through different states of consciousness.
+Secondly, the book abounds with both highly technical arguments in philosophical language, and concrete examples, either imaginary or historical, of developments by people through different states of consciousness.
 The relationship between these is disputed: whether Hegel meant to prove claims about the development of world history, or simply used it for illustration; whether or not the more conventionally philosophical passages are meant to address specific historical and philosophical positions; and so forth.

-Jean Hyppolite famously interpreted the work as a Bildungsroman that follows the progression of its protagonist, Spirit, through the history of consciousness, a characterization that remains prevalent among literary theorists.
+Jean Hyppolite interpreted the work as a Bildungsroman that follows the progression of its protagonist, spirit, through the history of consciousness, a characterization that remains prevalent among literary theorists.
 However, others contest this literary interpretation and instead read the work as a "self-conscious reflective account" that a society must give of itself in order to understand itself and therefore become reflective.
-Martin Heidegger saw it as the foundation of a larger "System of Science" that Hegel sought to develop, while Alexandre Kojève saw it as akin to a "Platonic Dialogue ... between the great Systems of history."
-It has also been called "a philosophical roller coaster ... with no more rhyme or reason for any particular transition than that it struck Hegel that such a transition might be fun or illuminating."
+Martin Heidegger saw it as the foundation of a larger "System of Science" that Hegel sought to develop, while Alexandre Kojève saw it as akin to a "Platonic Dialogue ... between the great Systems of history".
+It has also been called "a philosophical roller coaster ... with no more rhyme or reason for any particular transition than that it struck Hegel that such a transition might be fun or illuminating".